Samsung Galaxy Z TriFold release date, price and features

 Should I wait for the Galaxy Z TriFold?

 • You should wait for the Galaxy Z TriFold ifyou really want to have that fancy and innovative tri-folding phone.
-Of course, we don't know yet if it will be available in the U.S. at all, but given that it may be announced quite soon, we'll know soon anyway.
+We should soon know when it will be available in the U.S. and what its price is going to be.

 • You should not wait for the Galaxy Z TriFold ifyou're not the type of person to try a first generation of a new type of phone.
 There may be some durability concerns and that's Samsung's first attempt at a tri-foldable, so if you don't want to risk it, stick with regular smartphones or foldables like the Z Fold 7 for a generation or two.